labdao/article/README.md

 * What traditional open source communities can learn from DAOs and vice versa
 * Co-ownership of scientific results in a tokenized world
 * Propose your own topic and idea!

-Important: Before starting a draft, please wait for feedback and approval from the labDAO team.
-We what to make sure everyone's time is rewarded and valuable to labDAO’s mission.
-If you have any questions about writing articles please reach out to Tyler Stahl on discord.

 ## Team
 Open to both external and internal members of the labDAO community